daleao/sdv/Ligo/README.md

 ## About this mod

 This mod is a compilation of overhaul modules, each targeting a specific gameplay component or mechanic.
+Together, the modules complement each other to create a "Vanilla+" experience.

-The modular nature of this mod allows users to cherry-pick features to their liking while also preserving the deep native integration required between individual modules.
+The modular nature of this mod allows users to cherry-pick features to their liking, while also preserving the deep native integration required between individual modules.
 This reduces the amount of code redundancy and improves code maintainability.

+This mod is the culmination of over a year of work.
+Please take the time to read the descriptions before asking questions.

 ## Current Modules